Using our standards

 Quality, safety and efficiency

 We are looking at how using our standards can enhance the work of national organisations concerned with improving quality, safety and efficiency alignment, such as NICE, the Care Quality Commission and NHS Improvement.
-We are undertaking research to understand the processes of our partners, to see how the PRSB can align our work with theirs.
 Our aim is to jointly influence standards adoption.

 Best practice and learning